stylelint/jest-preset-stylelint/README.md

 }
 ```

+If your plugin is ESM, you'll need to [configure Jest appropriately](https://jestjs.io/docs/ecmascript-modules).

 ### Adjust setup globally

 Optionally, you can avoid specifying `plugins` in every schema by defining your own setup file to configure the `testRule`/`testRuleConfigs` functions.